yuiokjgft/Instagagement/README.md

 Some groups have minimum follower requirement.
 Use with care as currently there is nothing checking that (will add soon).

-#### Known bugs:
-- After liking the posts that have been missed during first liking batch, it does not find the newly missed ones.
-Minor issue.
-Noticable in fast-pacing groups.
-- Some useful features needed.
-- Gets funny after midnight (dumb timing in run.py) - e.g. do not use with timing from 23 to 4 (it does not like day switch).
-- Probably some other mess.
-Been stress-testing it for several weeks, no major issues.

 #### If you run multiple bots on 1 Telegram account:
 - Do not overlap groups
 - Run them in same location/folder